 So, the way that customer relationships are improved is through the use of data analysis (as briefly mentioned).
-Customer information, such their contact details, order statuses, and/or any outstanding issues, gets accumulated onto a CRM system so that all the information is stored in the one place, ready and accessible for anyone who needs to retrieve the data.
+Customer information, such as their contact details, order statuses, and/or any outstanding issues, gets accumulated onto a CRM system so that all the information is stored in one place, ready and accessible for anyone who needs to retrieve the data.

 Using CRM systems can also benefit customers (naturally).
-The data analyzed gives you a single-view of your customers, and being armed with all that information can make communication and interactions a more effortless experience.
+The data analyzed gives you a single view of your customers, and being armed with all that information can make communication and interactions a more effortless experience.

 Types of CRM systems

 There are three ways you can get a CRM system — desktop, server, and cloud-based — and each has its own perks and hindrances.
 The one you should go for depends on which you think would best suit your requirements.